 1. Provides for a written evaluation of the Superintendent's performance ~~twice at least once~~ in a four-year term, ~~with the timing to be mutually agreed to by the Board Chair and Superintendent~~.
 2. Highlights the key role of the Superintendent as the educational leader of the district, to enhance student learning and success for all children.
 3. Recognizes that the Superintendent is the Chief Executive Officer.
 The Superintendent is held accountable for work performed primarily by other senior administrators ~~(e.g. fiscal management)~~.
 4. Emphasizes the need for and requires the use of evidence for evaluation purposes.
-Evaluations are most helpful when the evaluator provides concrete evidence of strengths and/or ~~weaknesses~~ areas for improvement.
-5. Is aligned with and based upon the Superintendent's roles and responsibilities.
-6. Is linked to the ~~District's Board's~~ Strategic Plan and the key results contained therein.
-7. Is a performance-based assessment system.
-Such an evaluation focuses on improvement over time. ~~The second and s~~ Subsequent evaluations ~~in a later term may~~ include an assessment of the Superintendent's success in addressing growth areas as indicated in the annual growth plan.
+Evaluations are most helpful when the evaluator provides concrete evidence of strengths and/or ~~weaknesses~~areas for improvement.
+5. Be is aligned with and based upon the Superintendent's roles and responsibilities.
+6. Be is linked to the ~~District's Board's~~ Strategic Plan and the key results contained ~~therein~~ within the Enhancing Student Learning Report.
+7. Be is a performance-based assessment system.
+Such an evaluation focuses on improvement over time. ~~The second and~~ Subsequent evaluations ~~in a later term~~ may include an assessment of the Superintendent's success in addressing growth areas as indicated in the Superintendent's Annual Growth Plan.
 8. Uses multiple data sources.
 Objective data such as audit reports, accountability reports, and student achievement data are augmented with data that is more subjective.
-9. Elicits evidence to support subjective assessments. ~~This must be the case when the Board provides feedback regarding Board agendas, committee and Board meetings, etc.~~ 10.
-Ensures Board feedback ~~is provided at least twice in a four-year term of office.
+9. Elicits evidence to support subjective assessments. ~~This must be the case when the Board provides feedback regarding Board agendas, committee and Board meetings, etc.~~

+10. Ensures Board feedback ~~is provided at least twice in a four-year term of office.
 Such feedback will be~~ is timely, supported by specific examples and will focus on areas over which the Superintendent has authority.
 The Superintendent cannot be held accountable for areas over which they have not been given authority.